andyeshelman/w2we/README.md

 # A Simple TODO List App

 This app allows you to track both active and completed tasks from the command line.
-There are several available features which can be accessed by eneter the appropriate commands.
+There are several available features which can be accessed by entering the appropriate commands.

 ### adding a task